 National celebration of liberty

-The end of the Second World War has not meant an end to war in the world.
+The end of World War II sadly did not mean the end of war in the world.
 Everyday people suffer from armed conflicts and the violation of human rights.
 In many places in the world, people fight for their daily existence.
-May 5 is therefore a day on which we reflect on freedom elsewhere in the world.
+May 5th is a day on which we also reflect on freedom elsewhere in the world.

-On May 5th, freedom in The Netherlands is celebrated at fourteen liberation festivals spread throughout the country.
-In Groningen the "Bevrijdingsfestival", takes place in the Stadspark in Groningen and is free accessible for everyone.
-Here you can find music, art, theater and plenty of food and drinks.
-In addition, attention is given to the theme: "Freedom is something you pass on" with the help of discussions and activities co-organized by organizations such as Amnesty International and Stichting Vluchteling.
-The festival starts at 12.00 am and lasts until midnight.
+In Groningen the "Bevrijdingsfestival" takes place in the Stadspark and is free accessible for everyone.
+Here you can find music, art, theatre and plenty of food and drinks.
+In addition, attention is given to the theme: "Freedom is something you pass on" with the help of discussions and activities co-organized by different organisations.

 It is best to travel by bus, train, bike or walk to the festival site.
 At the entrance of the 'Drafbaan' (Race Track), the central meeting point is situated, as well as the festival information point.

 At the entrance to the festival grounds at the Paterswoldseweg, a large guarded bicycle parking (behind the Noorderpoortcollege) is situated.
-There is also a bicycle parking on the south side of the Race Track, at the entrance to the Gasunie.
+There is also a bicycle parking on the south side of the 'Drafbaan', at the entrance to the Gasunie.
 In addition, there are bike racks at each entrance to the festival.